 Economic cooperation, the main pillar in the bilateral relationship, is also a bright spot in Vietnam's international economic cooperation.
 After 30 years of trade, trade turnover increased from 500 million USD in 1992 to 87 billion USD in 2022 and is heading towards the 100 billion USD mark.
 The total accumulated direct investment from Korea to Vietnam still maintains the number one position, reaching over 87 billion USD.

 On the other hand, in 2023, 4 million Korean tourists visited Vietnam and this number is expected to increase to 4.5 million in 2024.
-These figures show great interest from Korea in Vietnam, one of the hottest markets in the region.
-At the same time, this is also an indication of the trust that the people and businesses of the two countries have in each other.
+These figures show the great interest from Korea in Vietnam, one of the hottest markets in the region.
+At the same time, this is also an indicator of the trust that the people and businesses of the two countries have in each other.

 - Culture and people are two important elements to build a sustainable diplomatic relationship.
 How does the Ambassador assess the prospects of cooperation between Vietnam and Korea in this field?